permaweb/ao/servers/cu/README.md

 First install dependencies using `npm i`

-> For ease of development, this Compute Unit can use an embedded PouchDB, great for local development.
-By default, when running via `npm run dev`,
-> this is what is used
+You will need a `.env` file.
+A minimal example is provided in `.env.example`.

+> Make sure to set the `WALLET` environment variable to the JWK Interface of the
+> Arweave Wallet the CU will use.

-Then simply start the server using `npm start` or `npm run dev` if you are working on the project locally.
-This will start a hot-reload process listening on port `3005` by default.
+Then simply start the server using `npm start`.

+During development, you can `npm run dev`.
+This will start a hot-reload process.

+Either command will start a server listening on `PORT` (`6363` by default).

 ## Environment Variables

-There are a few environment variables that you can set:
+There are a few environment variables that you can set.
+Besides `WALLET`, they each have a default:

-- `PROCESS_WASM_HEAP_MAX_SIZE`: The maximum size, in bytes, that an `ao` processes' _evaluated_ heap can reach, before the CU will halt evaluation. (defaults to 100MB `100_000_000` in development mode)
-- `GATEWAY_URL`: The Arweave gateway for the CU to use fetch block metadata, data on arweave, and Scheduler-Location data (defaults to `arweave.net` in development mode)
+- `GATEWAY_URL`: The Arweave gateway for the CU to use fetch block metadata, data on arweave, and Scheduler-Location data (defaults to `arweave.net`)
 - `UPLOADER_URL`: The url of the uploader to use to upload Process `Checkpoints` to Arweave.
-Defaults to `https://up.arweave.net`
+(Defaults to `up.arweave.net`)
 - `WALLET`: the JWK Interface stringified JSON that will be used by the CU
-- `PORT`: Which port the web server should listen on (defaults to port `3005`)
+- `PORT`: Which port the web server should listen on (defaults to port `6363`)
 - `DB_MODE`: Whether the database being used by the CU is embedded within the CU or is remote to the CU.
-Can be either `embedded` or `remote` (defaults to `embedded` during development)
+Can be either `embedded` or `remote` (defaults to `embedded`)
 - `DB_URL`: The connection string to the database (when using `DB_MODE=embedded`, defaults to `ao-cache`)
 - `DB_MAX_LISTENERS`: the maximum number of event listeners for DB events.
   Defaults to `100`
 - `DUMP_PATH`: the path to send `heap` snapshots to.
 (See [Heap Snapshots](#heap-snapshot))
+- `PROCESS_WASM_MEMORY_MAX_LIMIT`: The maximum `Memory-Limit`, in bytes, supported for `ao` processes (defaults to `1GB`)
+- `PROCESS_WASM_COMPUTE_MAX_LIMIT`: The maximum `Compute-Limit`, in bytes, supported for `ao` processes (defaults to `9 billion`)
 - `WASM_EVALUATION_MAX_WORKERS`: The number of workers to use for evaluating messages (Defaults to `3`)
 - `WASM_BINARY_FILE_DIRECTORY`: The directory to cache wasm binaries downloaded from arweave.
 (Defaults to the os temp directory)
 - `WASM_MODULE_CACHE_MAX_SIZE`: The maximum size of the in-memory cache used for Wasm modules (Defaults to `5` wasm modules)
 - `WASM_INSTANCE_CACHE_MAX_SIZE`: The maximum size of the in-memory cache used for loaded Wasm instances (defaults to `5` loaded wasm instance)
 - `PROCESS_MEMORY_CACHE_MAX_SIZE`: The maximum size, in bytes, of the LRU In-Memory cache used to cache the latest memory evaluated for ao processes.
 - `PROCESS_MEMORY_CACHE_TTL`: The time-to-live for a cache entry in the process latest memory LRU In-Memory cache.
 An entries age is reset each time it is accessed
 - `PROCESS_CHECKPOINT_CREATION_THROTTLE`: The amount of time, in milliseconds, that the CU should wait before creating a process `Checkpoint` IF it has already created a Checkpoint for that process.
 This is effectively a throttle on `Checkpoint` creation, for a given process
 - `DISABLE_PROCESS_CHECKPOINT_CREATION`: Whether to disable process `Checkpoint` creation uploads to Arweave.
 Set to any value to disable `Checkpoint` creation.
-(In development, you must explicitly enable `Checkpoint` creation by setting `DISABLE_PROCESS_CHECKPOINT_CREATION` to `'false'`.
-Enabled by default in production mode)
+(You must explicitly enable `Checkpoint` creation by setting - `DISABLE_PROCESS_CHECKPOINT_CREATION` to `'false'`)
-`EVAL_DEFER_BACKPRESSURE`: The number of evaluations the CU should perform before placing the next evaluation at the end of the event queue.
-This helps hedge against CPU/Main thread starvation due to lengthy evaluations.
-`MEM_MONITOR_INTERVAL`: The interval, in milliseconds, at which to log memory usage on this CU.
+- `MEM_MONITOR_INTERVAL`: The interval, in milliseconds, at which to log memory usage on this CU.

 ### Running With CouchDB

-This Compute Unit can be ran using a remote CouchDB.
+This Compute Unit can be ran using a CouchDB as it's persistence layer.
 Simply set set `DB_MODE=remote` and `DB_URL` to the CouchDB connection string.

 Of course, you will need a CouchDB database running.
-For convenience, a CouchDB `Dockefile` and configuration is included in the `.couchdb` directory that you can use to spin up a CouchDB instance.
+For development convenience, a CouchDB `Dockerfile` and configuration is included in the `.couchdb` directory that you can use to spin up a CouchDB instance.

-> If you use Gitpod, this is already done for you, as part of spinning up a new
-> workspace

 First, build the image by running this at the root of the `mu` module: